stat545ubc-2023/collaborative-group5/README.md

 3. Troubleshooting document: troubleshooting-1.md and troubleshooting-1.Rmd

 ## How to run the code that appears in the folder / GitHub repo
-Markdown (md) files can be directly opened on the GitHub web interface or downloaded and opened in other text editors that support the md format.
+Markdown (md) files can be directly opened on the GitHub web interface or downloaded and opened in other text editors that support the .md format.

 In the troubleshooting-1.md file, the results of running R code are also displayed within the file.
 Of course, you can also copy the code and manually input it into the R console to verify the results.
 This is done by opening our Github repo on R studio.
 To do this, copy the link on Github, open a new project, and paste the link.
-You can then knit the document to see teh results.
+You can then knit the document to see the results.